 6. Personal hygiene products

-Ever go on a trip just to realize that you don’t have a toothbrush, and the ones that the hotel front desk sells are like $5?
-Well getting stranded at your house without power or clean water and not being able to get to your toothbrush is a thousand times worse.
+Ever go on a trip and realize you forgot a toothbrush, and the ones sold at the hotel front desk are like, $5?
+Well, getting stranded at your house without power or clean water and not being able to get to your toothbrush is a thousand times worse.

 7. First aid kit